VFPX/Win32API/libraries/shell32/DllGetVersion.md

 ***

-#### Implemented by many of the Microsoft® Windows® Shell dynamic-link libraries (DLLs) to allow applications to obtain DLL-specific version information.
+#### Implemented by many of the Microsoft&reg; Windows&reg; Shell dynamic-link libraries (DLLs) to allow applications to obtain DLL-specific version information.
 ***